Roboqo Studio

 CLI Class Documentation

-class provides a command-line interface framework for defining and executing commands.
+The CLI class provides a command-line interface framework for defining and executing commands.
 It enables registering commands, handling command options, processing user input, and generating help information dynamically.
 It is accessible on the script global object.

 Methods